wadaniel/korali/source/modules/problem/bayesian/reference/README.rst

 Likelihood by Reference
 *************************

-In a *Bayesian Inference* problem, the user defines and a prior probability density :math:`$p(\vartheta)` for the problem variables and a likelihood function :math:`p(d | \vartheta)`, and the solver is applied to the of the posterior distribution:
+In a *Bayesian Inference* problem, the user defines and a prior probability density :math:`p(\vartheta)` for the problem variables and a likelihood function :math:`p(d | \vartheta)`, and the solver is applied to the of the posterior distribution:

 .. math::

    p(\vartheta | d) = \frac{p(d | \vartheta) p(\vartheta)}{p(d)}

-The following likelihood functions are available in Korali.
+The following likelihood functions are available in Korali:

 Normal
 ------